Making a Strong Analysis

 GLOBALIZATION AN ECONOMIC PERSPECTIVE~ An appropriate course for gaining a general understanding about globalization and economics that introduces students to an important discussion about globalization and its positive and negative effects, its past trends and future prospects from the perspective of economics.

 WORKERS UNIONS BOSSES AND CAPITALISTS:CA,UD~ History of labor in the United States.
 The economic and technological transformations that carried the United States into the industrial age brought significant changes in the patterns of everyday life.
 This course examines the effects of such changes from the perspective of working people in the 19th and 20th century United States.
 Topics include the development of the market economy and industrial modes of production, class formation, working-class political organization, immigration, slavery and emancipation, the sexual division of labor, the rise of corporate capitalism, consumption and the commercialization of leisure, the welfare state, the global economy, and the nature of work in "postindustrial" society.
-Also listed as History 23000.
-This course fulfills the Social and Cultural Analysis requirement and the Understanding Diversity in the USA requirement.
+Also listed as HIST 23000.

 Core: Social/Cultural Analysis Meth; Understanding Diversity Home

 LIBERTY JUSTICE AND CAPITALISM TWO VIEWS:ES~ What values form the foundation for the capitalist democratic system?
 Can our modern capitalist system be considered fair or just?
 How do we evaluate the inherent dynamic tension in capitalism between efficiency and equity?
 What values are most important in the system?
 How do we define distributive justice?
-How do we understand equality of opportunity as distinct from equality of results?.
-How do we understand the relationship between private property rights and the allegation of exploitation of workers by capitalists.
+How do we understand equality of opportunity as distinct from equality of results?
+How do we understand the relationship between private property rights and the allegation of exploitation of workers by capitalists?
 We will explore the interrelationships between our own values and our society's political and economic values as we understand them.
 Our focus will be on these enduring questions about our political economy at the turn of the 20th century.
 Our values continue to evolve through history and personal experiences.
-As they evolve, they influence our laws, our economic institutions, and the distrbution of economic and political power in our society.
-This course fulfills the Meaning, Ethics, and Social Responsibility requirement.
+As they evolve, they influence our laws, our economic institutions, and the distribution of economic and political power in our society.

 Core: Meaning/Ethics/Soc Responsibil